lavarius/HayesTicketCreator/README.md

 cd hayes-ticket-automation
 ```

-## 2. Prepare Your Chrome Profile
+## 2. Prepare Your Chrome User Profile (Manual Input duuring automation)

-Create a dedicated Chrome user profile for automation, or use your existing one.
+Do NOT use your existing Chrome user profile for automation.

-The script expects a persistent profile directory (see `.env` below).

 ## 3. Configure Environment Variables